-The purpose of this report is to provide a summary of the financial position of the Authority as at 31 March 2018 together with details of the non-financial performance of the Authority during 2017/18.
+The purpose of this Annual Financial Report is to provide a summary of the financial position of the Authority as at 31 March 2019 together with details of the non-financial performance of the Authority during 2018/19.
 The report enables readers to focus on the key elements of the Statement of Accounts.
 The report contains the following sections:

-- Introduction to North Tyneside; - Key Facts about North Tyneside; - Key Facts about North Tyneside Governance; - Financial Performance of the Authority 2017/18; - Non-Financial Performance of the Authority 2017/18 - Significant Issues for 2018/19 and beyond; and - Explanation of Accounting Statements included within Statement of Accounts.
+- About North Tyneside; - Key Facts about North Tyneside Governance; - Financial Performance of the Authority 2018/19; - Non-Financial Performance of the Authority 2018/19; - Significant Issues for 2019/20 and beyond; and - Explanation of the key Financial Statements.

-Introduction to North Tyneside
+About North Tyneside

-North Tyneside Council is one of five Local Authorities in the Tyne and Wear conurbation and is closely connected to Northumberland placing the borough at the heart of a wider strategic area encompassing over 1.4 million people.
-The borough covers an area of approximately 6,026 square miles (2,326.5 square km).
-The geographical position of North Tyneside means that it has a common boundary with Northumberland County Council and Newcastle City Council, and whilst the River Tyne presents a barrier, South Tyneside Council.
+- North Tyneside Council is one of five local authorities in the Tyne and Wear conurbation and is closely connected to Northumberland placing the borough at the heart of a wider strategic area encompassing over 1.4 million people. - The borough covers an area of approximately 6,026 square miles (2,326.5 square km) and 203,300 residents.
+The geographical position of North Tyneside means that it has a common boundary with Northumberland County

+Council and Newcastle City Council, and whilst the River Tyne presents a barrier, South Tyneside Council.

-North Tyneside has a proud industrial heritage and was traditionally for many parts of the North East a centre of heavy industry, with for example the Swan Hunter shipyard in Wallsend, and export of coal.
-Today most of the heavy industry has ceased, but the borough has seen, through a strong approach to regeneration, a diverse economy develop comprising of traditional manufacturing and engineering industries as well as a mix of exciting new sectors including digital, health and life sciences and renewable energy.
-Regeneration both in terms of employment opportunities and physical redevelopment is recognised as being very important to the future of the borough and alongside that the delivery of a great housing, cultural and heritage offer being on-going priorities of the current administration.
+- North Tyneside has a proud industrial heritage and was traditionally as for many parts of the North East, a centre of heavy industry with, for example, the Swan Hunter shipyard in Wallsend, and the export of coal.
+Today most of the heavy industry has ceased, but the borough has seen, through a strong approach to regeneration, a diverse economy develop comprising of traditional manufacturing and engineering industries as well as a mix of exciting new sectors including digital, health and life sciences and renewable energy. - Regeneration both in terms of employment opportunities and physical redevelopment is recognised as being very important to the future of the borough.
+Alongside that, the delivery of a great housing, cultural and heritage offer are ongoing priorities of the current administration.
+There are 5,070 enterprises that operate within the borough. - Nine in ten residents consider their area to be safe during the day and North Tyneside remains one of the safest Metropolitan areas in England and the safest across the North East after the largely rural area of Northumberland. - The borough attracts around 5.8 million visitors, who contribute around £289 million to the local economy.
+Tourism supports almost 3,700 jobs and this trend is expected to improve in the future through the coastal regeneration programme.